Šiauliai: Climate

 Under the Köppen climate classification, Šiauliai has a warm-summer humid continental climate (Dfb).
 The average temperature in January; -3 °C in July; +18 °C. The amount of precipitation in a year – 620 mm.

-In 1942, the city recorded the lowest Lithuania year mean temperature (+3.6 °C).
+In 1942, the city recorded the lowest Lithuanian year mean temperature (+3.6 °C).

 Demographics

 In 1795, there were 3,700 people living in Šiauliai, rising to 16,128 by 1897, when it was the third-most populous city in Lithuania after Kaunas.
-The Jewish population of Šiauliai rose steadily through the second half of the nineteenth century, from 2,565 in 1847 to around 7,000 at century's end.
+The Jewish population of Šiauliai rose steadily through the second half of the nineteenth century, from 2,565 in 1847 to around 7,000 by the century's end.
 By the outbreak of World War I, 12,000 of the town's inhabitants were Jews, making Šiauliai majority Jewish.

-A battlefield during the Great War, Šiauliai saw thousands of its citizens flee, never to return.
+A battlefield during World War I, Šiauliai saw thousands of its Jewish citizens flee, never to return.
 In 1923, Šiauliai population's was third to that of Kaunas and Klaipėda.

+According to the 2021 census, the city population was 100,653 people, of which: